This post contains affiliate links.

 Install Throttle, Gauges, and Pedals

 After preparing your ESC kit and organizing the Power Wheels wiring harness, you can install your variable throttle, multimeter gauges, and pedals.
-If you've chosen to use an ESC kit, you should have all but the multimeter components ready to go.
+If you've chosen to use an Electric Speed Controller kit, you should have all but the multimeter components ready to go.

 You'll want your components to fit tightly to the frame and resist jostles and bumps.
 Consequently, it's often smart to have a few extra bits of wood, plastic, or foam sealant on hand to seal awkward spaces on the frame.